-In 1961, while returning from a vacation in Canada, an average New England couple, Barney (James Earl Jones, The Great White Hope) and Betty Hill (Estelle Parsons, Bonnie and Clyde), suspects that they have had a close encounter of the fourth kind (aka alien abduction).
+In 1961, while returning from a vacation in Canada, a New England couple, Barney (James Earl Jones, Star Wars) and Betty Hill (Estelle Parsons, Bonnie and Clyde), suspects that they were temporarily abducted by aliens.
 Barney and Betty are placed under hypnosis to help them remember every detail of the night in question.

 Reaction & Thoughts:

-This absorbing fact-based movie dramatizes the first ever documented case of alien abduction in the United Sates.
-The UFO Incident makes no attempt to prove or disprove the controversial case; it simply shows the events as The Hills described them to a therapist while under hypnosis.
+This absorbing fact-based movie dramatizes the first ever documented case of alien abduction in the U.S. The UFO Incident makes no attempts to prove or disprove the controversial case; it simply shows the events as The Hills described them to a therapist while under hypnosis.
 Was this an elaborate hoax?
 Was it a shared hallucination?
 Was it pure paranoia?
-The movie leaves viewers to draw their own conclusions.
+The movie allows viewers to draw their own conclusions.

 This creepy TV movie scared me as a kid.
 I had never even heard of alien abductions — this was a few years before Spielberg’s Close Encounters of the Third Kind — and the idea of strange beings kidnapping people frightened me.
+The UFO Incident is also unsettling to watch because it presents the events in a matter-of-fact fashion.

 Hesper Anderson and Jake Justiz adapted John G. Fuller’s 1966 best-selling book, The Interrupted Journey, which chronicled The Hills’ bizarre odyssey.
 The teleplay stays as close to the “facts” as possible, avoiding the temptation of embellishing the already sensational tale.
-Director Richard A. Colla (Olly, Olly, Oxen Free) keeps things very low-key, downplaying the fantastic in favor of character development.
+Director Richard A. Colla (Fuzz and Olly, Olly, Oxen Free) keeps things very low-key, downplaying the extraordinary in favor of character development.
 The visual effects and make-up are somewhat amateurish, but it really doesn’t matter because the subject matter is treated with the utmost delicacy and respect.